ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/architecture/APIC-HA-Architectures.md

 Deploy the Analytics subsystem in DC2 within the same namespace as the DataPower Gateway.
 The steps in [Installing the Analytics subsystem](https://www.ibm.com/docs/en/api-connect/10.0.5.x_lts?topic=openshift-installing-analytics-subsystem) are similar to [Installing the Gateway subsystem](https://www.ibm.com/docs/en/api-connect/10.0.5.x_lts?topic=environments-installing-gateway-subsystem).

 - Common Issuers
   Nothing to do.
 Been there, done that in [Common Issuers & Gateway Secrets](#common-issuers--gateway-secrets).
-Skip over [Installing the Analytics subsystem](https://www.ibm.com/docs/en/api-connect/10.0.5.x_lts?topic=openshift-installing-analytics-subsystem) section **Before you begin**.
+Skip over section **Before you begin** in [Installing the Analytics subsystem](https://www.ibm.com/docs/en/api-connect/10.0.5.x_lts?topic=openshift-installing-analytics-subsystem).

-- Obtain YAML from [Installing the Analytics subsystem](https://www.ibm.com/docs/en/api-connect/10.0.5.x_lts?topic=openshift-installing-analytics-subsystem) section **Procedure**  Step 1.
+- Obtain YAML from section **Procedure**  Step 1 of [Installing the Analytics subsystem](https://www.ibm.com/docs/en/api-connect/10.0.5.x_lts?topic=openshift-installing-analytics-subsystem).

 - Ensure `clientSubjectDN` in DC2 Analytics matches the  **Subject common name** of DC1 APIC CMC *Analytics ingestion keystore*.
   - In APIC 10.0.5.1, the *Analytics ingestion keystore* **Subject common name** is `a7s-ing-client`